scoverage/sbt-coveralls/README.md

 # xsbt-coverall-plugin

 SBT plugin that uploads scala code coverage to [https://coveralls.io](https://coveralls.io).
-This plugin uses the awesome [scct](http://mtkopone.github.com/scct/) to generate the code coverage metrics.
+This plugin uses [scct](http://mtkopone.github.com/scct/) to generate the code coverage metrics.

 For an example project that uses this plugin [click here](https://github.com/theon/scala-uri)